 Step 1: Read your audition details

 Please read your audition details carefully, as they sometimes specify the type of song they’d like to hear (something gospel, uptempo, etc.).
 Make sure to select a song that’s appropriate for your specific casting call.
-Also, as you’re picking out a song, these links may be helpful:

 Step 2: Get to know the show